LudvigFaergemann/aml-project/README.md

 5. Navigate into the project folder: cd <"type folder name here">
    Note that .ipynb files can be tricky to manage, but nbstripout makes sure output i omitted making it seemingly hassle free!

+## If you have trouble pushing to git:
+Open your terminal, navigate to your project folder, and run these three commands in order:

+Activate your environment (to ensure we point to the correct new Python): conda activate AML
+#### Remember to change AML to the name of your environment

+Ensure the tool is installed in this environment: conda install nbstripout

+Update the Git configuration: This command overwrites the old "broken path" with the currently active one. nbstripout --install

+2. Verify it worked
+Run this command to see what path Git is using now: git config filter.nbstripout.clean

+Success: It should look like "/opt/anaconda3/envs/AML/bin/python" -m nbstripout (or similar), pointing to your current environment.